ajgrf/sprinkles/README.md

 # sprinkles

-Sprinkles is a vim colorscheme with a user-configurable color palette, the purpose of which is to make it easy to sync with your terminal's color scheme.
+Sprinkles is a vim colorscheme with a user-configurable color palette, the purpose of which is to make it easy to match to your terminal's color scheme.

 ## Installation